-Master Unit Charging
+Master or Single Unit Charging ONLY

-3. Charge the slave board by wiring it to the master board terminal strip. [terminal 6 of the master must connect with the right side of J2 on the slave and terminal 15 of the master must connect with the left side of the slave] (fig 3)
+3. For a Dual gate opener unit, charge the slave board by wiring it to the master board terminal strip. [terminal 6 of the master must connect with the right side of J2 on the slave and terminal 15 of the master must connect with the left side of the slave] (fig 3)

-NEVER CONNECT POWER FROM ANY SOURCE DIRECTLY TO THE SLAVE BOARD.
-The slave board may ONLY be connected to the Master control board.
+NEVER CONNECT POWER DIRECTLY TO THE SLAVE BOARD.